mandolyte/open-datasets-places/README.md

 In this repo, find a copy retrieved in February 2023 at `./sources/stepbible/properNames.tsv`

 A README file in that folder will have more details.

+# Tables

+Each table and perhaps its related tables are in the sub-folders of the "tables" folder.
+Each folder will have:

+- A README with processing details
+- Code to do any transformations needed against raw or existing data
+- Table data in CSV format which is ready for importing